Naked man electrocuted during fight on subway tracks

-Police say the naked man pushed another man onto the tracks at 110 Street-Central Park North station around 4 p.m.
+Police say the naked man, who appeared to be emotionally disturbed, pushed another man onto the tracks at 110 Street-Central Park North station around 4 p.m.
 Saturday.

+Cellphone video captured the moment the man pushed the other rider onto the tracks with a train fast approaching

 A Good Samaritan jumped down on the tracks to help the man who was pushed.
 The naked suspect then jumped on the tracks and began to fight with the Good Samaritan.

-The suspect was then shoved, touched the third rail and was electrocuted.
+The suspect was then shoved, and he touched the third rail and was electrocuted.

+Lawreese Fluellen saw it all go down, and stood there in shock.

+"I see a gentleman out on the tracks, and there was another gentleman trying to help him, then this naked guy just jumps down," he said

-The two other men are expected to be okay - one went to St. Luke's with minor injuries.
+The two other men are expected to be okay - one went to St. Luke's with non-life-threatening injuries.

 MORE NEWS | Crash with police cruiser sends SUV into Long Island home; Car and house catch fire, officer airlifted